 If you’re looking for how to get money to study abroad, there are a few different student loan options that may be worth exploring.
 Whether you’re about to head off to college, currently enrolled, or in graduate school, student loans may be available to help finance your trip.
 Read on to understand how student loans to study abroad work.

-Costs for studying abroad vary depending on where you go, what you study, and how long you stay, but average costs are around $18,000 per semester as of 2023.
+Costs for studying abroad vary depending on where you go, what you study, and how long you stay, but average costs can hover around $16,000 per semester as of 2023.
 Students can use a combination of savings, federal student loans, private student loans, or some scholarships or grants to pay for their study abroad experience.